zamalali/AugmentImg/docs/docs.rst

 Acknowledgments
 ---------------

-Our heartfelt thanks to the PyTorch and PyQt communities for their invaluable resources that have significantly contributed to the development of AugmentImg.
+Our heartfelt thanks to the PyTorch, Albumentations and PyQt communities for their invaluable resources that have significantly contributed to the development of AugmentImg.